twmmason/google-vertex-vector-search-mcp/README.md

 # VertexMemory

-VertexMemory is your memory layer for LLMs using Google Vertex AI Vector Search - private, portable, and open-source.
+VertexMemory is your memory layer for LLMs using Google Vertex AI Vector Search - private, portable, open-source MCP Server.
 Your memories live locally, giving you complete control over your data.
-Build AI applications with personalized memories while keeping your data secure.
+Build AI applications with sophisticated vector search integration..

 ## Prerequisites